Rysias/cds-assignments/language-assignments/language-a2/README.md

 ## Methods and Design
 ### Methods
-The main idea is to utilize the magic of SpaCy (LINK) - a powerful production-ready NLP library with performant and easy to implement algorithms.
-We utilise its in-build Named Entity Recognition which allow us to recognise Geopolitical Entities (GPE) out-of-the-box.
+The main idea is to utilize the magic of [SpaCy](https://spacy.io/) - a powerful production-ready NLP library with performant and easy to implement algorithms.
+We utilise its in-build [Named Entity Recognition](https://en.wikipedia.org/wiki/Named-entity_recognition) which allow us to recognise Geopolitical Entities (GPE) out-of-the-box.

-For sentiment analysis we use two classical sentiment analysis algorithms: TextBlob and VADER.
+For sentiment analysis we use two classical sentiment analysis algorithms: [TextBlob](https://github.com/SamEdwardes/spacytextblob) and [VADER](https://github.com/cjhutto/vaderSentiment).
 Both rely on dictionary-based approaches albeit with slight differences.
-While VADER uses a simple word-list and some rudimentary rules, TextBlob is build on WordNet (LINK) - an English ontology with rich linguistic information.
+While VADER uses a simple word-list and some rudimentary rules, TextBlob is build on [WordNet](https://wordnet.princeton.edu/) - an English ontology with rich linguistic information.
 However, TextBlob also only works on adjectives which might be a limiting factor.

 On the whole, both algorithms are quite dated.
 The new state-of-the-art (SOTA) uses deep learning to include contextual information not captured in simple words.

 ### Software Design
 This project lends itself particularly well to the SOLID principles as it has different components (entity extraction and sentiment analysis) that should ideally work independently of each other.
 Furthermore, it might be nice to have the option of extending the framework to include more sentiment analysis algorithms.

-That being said, I have chosen to rely on [SpaCy](LINK HERE) which introduces some coupling.
+That being said, I have chosen to rely on [SpaCy](https://spacy.io) which introduces some coupling.
 However, the stability and performance of SpaCy makes this tradeoff wortwhile.

 Below is a summary of how each principle applies.